John Worboys: Proposed release and legal challenge

 In June 2013, a psychologist noted that Worboys maintained that he was innocent and lacked engagement in offence-focussed programmes.
-Another psychologist noted that Worboys thoughts remained the same in January 2015, but that he was 'in the early stages of personal change'.
+Another psychologist noted that Worboys thoughts remained the same in January 2015, but that he was "in the early stages of personal change".
 As had been concluded before, Worboys' risk had not reduced.

-However, on 18 May 2015, with approximately 9 months until the minimum term Worboys had to serve before eligibility to be released on parole, Warboys admitted he was responsible for his offending.
-In July of that year, he explained his 'change of heart' to a psychologist, where the psychologist noted Worboys appearing nervous and occasionally tearful.
+However, on 18 May 2015, with approximately 9 months until the minimum term Worboys had to serve before eligibility to be released on parole, Worboys admitted he was responsible for his offending.
+In July of that year, he explained his "change of heart" to a psychologist, where the psychologist noted Worboys appearing nervous and occasionally tearful.

-Worboys stated that he had 'always felt guilty', with then recent media coverage of historical abuse cases only intensifying those feelings.
-He felt he had to give victims 'their due' and 'say thank you' in taking responsibility, in regard to then recent compensation claims and how they had been 'fair', regarding the accounts of his offences.
-He repeatedly told the psychologist that he wanted to be honest, wanting to talk about 'everything'.
+Worboys stated that he had "always felt guilty", with then recent media coverage of historical abuse cases only intensifying those feelings.
+He felt he had to give victims "their due" and "say thank you" in taking responsibility, in regard to then recent compensation claims and how they had been "fair", regarding the accounts of his offences.
+He repeatedly told the psychologist that he wanted to be honest, wanting to talk about "everything".

 Worboys outlined that whilst he had previously maintained hope that his convictions would be overturned, he now thought that this was unrealistic, which provided further motivation for him to take responsibility for his offending.

-From this, the psychologist took Worboys explanation as genuine, recommending that Worboys commenced with the Sexual Offender Treatment Programme (SOTP).
-Meanwhile, on the 10 September 2015, at Worboys first post-tariff review by the Parole Board, they did not recommend release or that Worboys should be transferred to a lower-category, open prison.
-Their conclusion was that Worboys' risk remained 'too high to be managed in other than closed conditions'.
+From this, the psychologist took Worboys' explanation as genuine, recommending that Worboys commenced with the Sexual Offender Treatment Programme (SOTP).
+Meanwhile, on 10 September 2015, at Worboys' first post-tariff review by the Parole Board, they did not recommend release or that Worboys should be transferred to a lower-category, open prison.
+Their conclusion was that Worboys' risk remained "too high to be managed in other than closed conditions".
 Section 28(7) of the Crime (Sentences) Act 1997 meant that Worboys was not eligible for a Parole Board hearing for a further two years.

 In November 2015, Worboys completed the SOTP Foundation programme, before completing the SOTP Core programme in October 2016.

 In early 2017, preparations began for Worboys' next Parole Board review.
-A risk assessment by the National Offender Management Service (NOMS), concluded that Worboys remained a high-risk of serious harm if he was released, but that he was at low-risk of reoffending.
+A risk assessment by the National Offender Management Service (NOMS) concluded that Worboys remained a high risk of serious harm if he was released, but that he was at low risk of reoffending.
 On 28 February, it was again concluded that Worboys was not suitable to be released or moved to an open prison.